jordanbCS/Campaign/README.md

 Scathing roast - -1 on election roll.
 "Wait, is this satire?"
 Unfortunate photo-Op - Pay $6 to the bank or whoever controls the "Liberal Media" group.
 "How were you supposed to know your zipper was down?"
 Embarrassing  gaffe - "Misspell Czechoslovakia, use up veto blocking an investigation into Czech oil dealings".
+Presidential Parkinson's - controlled power vacuum resets all bidding candidates to rolling 2 or less.

 ## Starting the game